Some of the links in this post may be affiliate links.

 The first thing you’ll need to know is when your last frost date is for your zone.
 An easy way to determine this is to go online and look up the data for your zip code.

-Scroll down until you find the box where you can enter your zip code, and the site will then return your last frost date using historical data for your area.
+Simply enter your zip code, and the site will then return your data on last frost date using historical data for your area.
 If you are outside the U.S., just go on Google and find a similar site.

 There are many out there, but just make sure that the site uses actual historical climate data.
-For my zip code, the last frost date (sadly) is May 26th.
+For my zip code, the last frost date (sadly) is usually in May.

 But please keep monitoring the weather forecasts for any unexpected frosts and cover or bring any plants inside as needed if it gets too cold or if there is a threat of frost!